kaufers/Docker-EE/README.md

 # Docker Swarm Demo

 Demo repository for Docker swarm.
-Introduction block here.
+Detailed instructions for setup will be made available when beta is released.

 ### Variables